Free of charge counselling service for migrants

 Free of charge counseling service for migrants is one of NOMADA’s key activities.
-The scope of support that we provide responds to the needs most often reported to us by our clients and covers: legal advice on residency issue; support for people who have experienced bias motivated crimes; working with Romanian Roma community living in Wroclaw.
-Counseling is carried out both, at the office and in the field – NOMADA experts assist migrants during visits to the offices, at the doctors, at the police or in court.
-We also act as a language and cultural translators.
+The scope of support that we provide responds to the needs most often reported to us by our clients and covers: legal advice on residency issues; support for people who have experienced bias motivated crimes; working with Romanian Roma community living in Wroclaw.
+Counseling is carried out both at the office and in the field – NOMADA experts assist migrants during visits to the offices, at the doctors, at the police or in court.
+We also act as language and cultural translators.
 We ensure full anonymity to our clients.

 COMPREHENSIVE SUPPORT FOR MIGRANTS

-A significant number of problems reported to us by migrants concerns the documentation of stay in Poland.
+A significant number of problems reported to us by migrants concern documentation of their stay in Poland.
 Procedures related to obtaining residence are complicated and usually last for a long time.
-In addition legislation in this area changes frequently.
+In addition, legislation in this area changes frequently.

-That is why we provide information, we help to fill in applications, and when necessary, we assist migrants during their visits to the Provincial Office, Municipal Office or Civil Registry Office.
+That is why we provide information.
+We help to fill in applications and when necessary, we assist migrants during their visits to the Provincial Office, Municipal Office or Civil Registry Office.
 Depending on the case, NOMADA experts support migrants during court hearings, at the Police or at the Border Guard.
 We also provide legal advice to persons who are in detention, who have acquired an obligation to return to their country of origin, as well as those seeking international protection in Poland.

-To fully respond to the needs of our clients we also offer support in issues related to employment and labor law, family law, social assistance, education and discrimination.
+To fully respond to the needs of our clients, we also offer support in issues related to employment and labor law, family law, social assistance, education and discrimination.

 COUNTERACTING BIAS MOTIVATED VIOLENCE

-Bias motivated crimes (hate crime) is a category of crimes against persons or their property whose motive is the actual or alleged affiliation of an attacked person to a group distinguished by characteristic features, such as: skin color, language, nationality, ethnicity, religion or its lack, political views, gender and sexual identity etc. Such attacks (physical or verbal) result from xenophobic views and are prohibited by Polish law.
+Bias motivated crime (hate crime) is a category of crimes against persons or their property, the motive of which is the actual or alleged affiliation of an attacked person to a group distinguished by characteristic features, such as: skin color, language, nationality, ethnicity, religion or its lack, political views, gender and sexual identity etc. Such attacks (physical or verbal) result from xenophobic views and are prohibited by Polish law.

-Therefore we educate about the rights of persons who have suffered bias motivated violence, provide legal advice, assist them when reporting to the police and the prosecutor’s office as well as during court hearings.
-We act as persons of trust and interpreters and we join the proceedings as representatives of the social organization.
+Therefore, we educate about the rights of persons who have suffered bias motivated violence, provide legal advice, assist them when reporting to the police and the prosecutor’s office as well as during court hearings.
+We act as persons of trust and interpreters and we join the proceedings as representatives of social organization.
 We advocate and educate in order to raise public awareness on the problem of bias motivated violence, and we present the perspective of our clients.

 SUPPORT FOR THE COMMUNITY OF ROMANIAN ROMA

 ‘Romanian Roma community in Wrocław” (available in English), “Systemic Exclusion and Integration of the Romanian Roma in Poland”, “Romanian Roma in Poland.
 A Guide for Working with the Community”Available in the tab /PUBLICATIONS/.

 After 8 years we have come to the point where the majority of persons from the community have valid documents and residency in Poland.
 This allows them to exercise their civil rights, such as access to medical care or social assistance, more fully.
-Children are enrolled in schools and although the education process does not always follow good practices in this area, every year more children join formal education.
+Children are enrolled in schools and although the education process does not always follow good practice in this area, every year more children join formal education.

 Work with the Police, Municipal Guards and Border Guards translated into an increase in the safety of people from the community.
 Cooperation with family courts and probation officers has stopped the practice of taking children away from their families.
 Leaders, who are efficient in administrative procedures and support other people, have emerged from the community.
 The awareness of the Roma about the rights and duties arising from Polish law increased significantly.
-The great success of NOMADA is the establishment of cross-sectoral cooperation and good relations with some of the Wrocław institutions – Civil Registry Office, social services, psychological-educational counselling centers, hospitals, probation officers, schools.
+The great success of NOMADA is the establishment of cross-sectoral cooperation and good relations with some of Wrocław institutions – Civil Registry Office, social services, psychological-educational counselling centres , hospitals, probation officers, schools.

 The biggest challenge that the community is facing now is entering the labor market.
 Stereotypical perception and prejudice toward Roma as well as lack of qualifications and difficulties in adapting to the labor market are the main problems.
 Support in entering the labor market is one of the elements of the project implemented by the House of Peace Foundation.